-Our general and administrative expenses consist primarily of salaries and other costs for employees serving in executive, finance, business development, and business operations functions, as well as professional fees and costs associated with legal services, accounting services and patents and patent applications for our intellectual property.
-Costs associated with patents and patent applications for our intellectual property, which totaled \$598,000 and \$1.9 million in the three and nine months ended September 30, 2006, respectively, were previously included in research and development expenses and have been reclassified to general and administrative expenses in our statement of operations to conform to the current period presentation.
-We anticipate that our general and administrative expenses may increase in future periods as we support the future growth of our business and incur additional professional fees, including costs associated with our intellectual property.
+Our general and administrative expenses consist primarily of salaries and other costs for employees serving in executive, finance, business development, and business operations functions, as well as professional fees associated with legal and accounting services, and costs associated with patents and patent applications for our intellectual property.
+Our general and administrative expenses may increase in future periods as we support the future growth of our business and incur additional professional fees, including costs associated with our intellectual property.